-Similarly, the development of learning skills requires explicit directions about when and how to do activities such as note taking, outlining, paraphrasing, abstracting and analyzing, summarizing, self-coaching, memory strategies, persistence, preview and questioning, reading and listening, reflecting, and reciting.
+Similarly, the development of learning skills requires explicit directions about when and how to do activities such as note taking, outlining, paraphrasing, abstracting and analyzing, summarizing, self-coaching, memory strategies, persistence, preview and questioning, reading and listening, reflecting and reciting.

-Exclusion of ambiguity: Instructional materials should avoid terms and phrases with ambiguous meanings, confusing directions or descriptions, and inadequate explanations.
+Exclusion of ambiguity: Instructional materials should avoid terms and phrases with ambiguous meanings, confusing directions or descriptions and inadequate explanations.

-D. GUIDANCE AND SUPPORT
+C. GUIDANCE AND SUPPORT

 Instructional materials must include guidance and support to help students safely and successfully become more independent learners and thinkers.
-See Sections 1006.31(2); 1006.34(2)(b), Florida Statutes.
+See ss.
+1006.31(2) and 1006.34(2)(b), F.S.

-Level: The type of guidance and support that helps students to become more independent learners and thinkers is sometimes referred to as scaffolding.
+Level: The type of guidance and support that helps students become more independent learners and thinkers is sometimes referred to as scaffolding.
 Scaffolding is a solid structure of support that can be removed after a job has been completed.
-As students gain proficiency, support can diminish, and students can encounter more complex, life-centered problems.
+As students gain proficiency, support can diminish and students can encounter more complex, life-centered problems.
 Information and activities should provide guidance and support at the level that is needed-no more and no less.
-Too much support can squelch student interest and too little can lead to failure.
+Too much support can squelch student success and too little can lead to failure.

-Guidance and support can be accomplished by a combination of the following features: organized routines; advance organizers or models such as condensed outlines or overviews, simplified views of information, visual representations of new information during initial instruction, sample problems, questions to focus on key ideas or important features; examples of solved problems; explanations of how the problems were solved; examples of finished products or sample performances; analogies, metaphors, or associations to compare one idea to another; prompts or hints during initial practice; step-by-step instructions; immediate and corrective feedback on the accuracy of performance of each step or task, on how to learn from mistakes, and on how to reach the correct answer; simulations with features for realistic practice; and opportunities for students to do research; and to organize and communicate results.
+Guidance and support can be accomplished by a combination of the following features: organized routines; advance organizers or models such as condensed outlines or overviews, simplified views of information, visual representations of new information during initial instruction, sample problems and questions to focus on key ideas or important features; examples of solved problems; explanations of how the problems were solved; examples of finished products or sample performances; analogies, metaphors or associations to compare one idea to another; prompts or hints during initial practice; step-by-step instructions; immediate and corrective feedback on the accuracy of performance of each step or task, on how to learn from mistakes and on how to reach the correct answer; simulations with features for realistic practice; and opportunities for students to do research, and to organize and communicate results.

 Adaptability: Guidance and support must be adaptable to developmental differences and various learning styles.
 For example, young children tend to understand concepts in concrete terms and overgeneralize new concepts.
-Some students need more time, some tend to be more impulsive than reflective, some have trouble distinguishing relevant from irrelevant information, and some have better written than spoken language skills.
+Some students need more time, some tend to be more impulsive than reflective, some have trouble distinguishing relevant from irrelevant information and some have better written than spoken language skills.

-Approaches for developmental differences and learning styles of students include a variety of activities such as structured and unstructured activities; independent and group work, teacher-directed and discovery learning, visual and narrative instruction, hands-on activities, open-ended activities, practice without extrinsic rewards or grades; simple, complex, concrete, and abstract examples; variable pacing or visual breaks; and a variety of modalities for the various learning styles of students, such as linguisticverbal, logical-mathematical, musical, spatial, bodily-kinesthetic, interpersonal, intrapersonal, and naturalist.
+Approaches for developmental differences and learning styles of students must include a variety of activities, such as structured and unstructured activities; independent and group work, teacher-directed and discovery learning, visual and narrative instruction, hands-on activities, open-ended activities and practice without extrinsic rewards or grades; simple, complex, concrete and abstract examples; variable pacing or visual breaks; and a variety of modalities for the various learning styles of students, such as linguistic-verbal, logical-mathematical, musical, spatial, bodily-kinesthetic, interpersonal, intrapersonal and naturalist.

-E. ACTIVE PARTICIPATION OF STUDENTS
+D. ACTIVE PARTICIPATION OF STUDENTS

 Instructional materials must engage the physical and mental activity of students during the learning process.
-See Sections 1006.31(2); 1006.34(2)(b), Florida Statutes.
+See ss.
+1006.31(2) and 1006.34(2)(b), F.S.

-Assignments: Instructional materials should include organized activities of periodic, frequent, short assignments that are logical extensions of content, goals, and objectives.
+Assignments: Instructional materials should include organized activities of periodic, frequent, short assignments that are logical extensions of content, goals and objectives.

 Student responses: Assignments should include questions and application activities during learning that give students opportunities to respond.
-Active participation of students can be accomplished in a variety of ways.
-For example, information and activities might require students to accomplish types of activities that include: respond orally or in writing; create visual representations (charts, graphs, diagrams, and illustrations); generate products; generate their own questions or examples; think of new situations for applying or extending what they learn; complete discovery activities; add details to big ideas or concepts from prior knowledge; form their own analogies and metaphors; practice lesson-related tasks, procedures, behaviors, or skills; and/or choose from a variety of activities.
+For example, information and activities might require students to accomplish types of activities with prompts such as: respond orally or in writing; create visual representations (charts, graphs, diagrams and illustrations); generate products; think of new situations for applying or extending what they learn; add details to big ideas or concepts from prior knowledge; form their own analogies and metaphors; practice lesson-related tasks and/or procedures.

-F. TARGETED INSTRUCTIONAL STRATEGIES
+E. TARGETED INSTRUCTIONAL STRATEGIES